John-Keating/John-Keating.github.io/about.md

 title: About
 permalink: /about/
 ---
+### Who am I?
 Hi, I'm John.
 You've found my blog about becoming and being a data scientist.

-### More Information
-Building a story from a jumble of information is what drives me.
-In another life I was an historian.
-I hope to combine the breadth of historical learning with the power of modern data analysis.
+I love finding a story in a jumble of information.
+In another life I was an historian and I hope harness the power of modern statistics to augment the skills I developed studying the past.

 If you want to chat about data or anything in the past (preferably 16th and 17th centuries), shoot me an email.